Brsoyan/agent-team/README.md

 ## Extending

 The pipeline is one TypeScript array in [`src/agents/pipeline.ts`](src/agents/pipeline.ts).
-Four ways to contribute:
+Four ways to contribute, easiest first:

-1. **[New agents](https://brsoyan.github.io/agent-team/extending/agents)** — add a security auditor, i18n localizer, or accessibility reviewer in 3 file edits.
+1. **[Knowledge packs](https://brsoyan.github.io/agent-team/extending/knowledge-packs)** — the easiest way to contribute.
+Drop a markdown file under `data/global-knowledge/` to add a new SDK or design system every agent will use.
+No code required.
-2. **[Quality-gate checks](https://brsoyan.github.io/agent-team/extending/gates)** — add ESLint, security scanners, bundle-size budgets.
+2. **[New agents](https://brsoyan.github.io/agent-team/extending/agents)** — add a security auditor, i18n localizer, or accessibility reviewer in 3 file edits.
-3. **[Knowledge packs](https://brsoyan.github.io/agent-team/extending/knowledge-packs)** — markdown context every agent sees.
+3. **[Quality-gate checks](https://brsoyan.github.io/agent-team/extending/gates)** — add ESLint, security scanners, bundle-size budgets.
 4. **[Project templates](https://brsoyan.github.io/agent-team/extending/templates)** — wanted feature, not yet built.
 Open an issue if you want to champion it.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for the full workflow.